272 Beds Fixed For Coronavirus Patients At Nishtar Hospital - UrduPoint

 Around 80 beds were fixed at isolation ward for coronavirus suspected patients, 98 beds for confirmed patients and 94 beds were fixed at ICU-HDU.

-According to today's report, as many as 112 coronavirus patients were admitted at the hospital from which 47 confirmed as coronavirus patients.
+According to the report issued on Saturday, as many as 112 coronavirus patients were admitted at the hospital out of which 47 were confirmed as coronavirus patients.

-The 21 out of total 55 ventilators were also lying vacant at Nishtar hospital.
+The 21 out of total 55 ventilators were also lying vacant at the health facility.

-It's worth mentioning here that 3766 patients were admitted at Nishtar hospital so far after new coronavirus wave from which 1421 were confirmed patients.
-942 patients got healthy and returned to their homes while 373 patients died so far.
+Its worth mentioning here that from March 2020 onward, as many as 3766 patients were admitted at Nishtar hospital so far out of which 1421 were confirmed patients, some 942 patients recovered from the virus and returned to their homes while 373 patients lost their lives so far.